 Academics came naturally to Aidan, and in junior year of high school, he transferred to a school with an International Baccalaureate program.
 There, he learned about the QuestBridge College Prep Scholarship [Scholars Program] from a counselor.
 He was drawn by the potential opportunity to visit new college campuses and, after being accepted to the program, was invited to fly out to Wesleyan University.
 He had not considered a liberal arts education before, but found that he loved it.

 In his senior year of high school, Aidan applied to the QuestBridge National College Match and ranked Wesleyan as his first choice.
 He was matched to Wesleyan with a full four-year scholarship.
 Aidan’s entire family came to Connecticut with him on the first day, just to see him begin life as a college student.

-Aidan is now a junior and serves as Student Body Vice President.
-In his executive role, Aidan advocates for the inclusion of low-income and first-generation students.
-He implemented a stipend program for student government which enables all students to participate in campus activities without sacrificing work-study or other paying positions.
-Aidan is also active in the social sector – he volunteers for a local community foundation and worked as a QuestBridge summer intern during his time in college.
+Aidan served as Student Body Vice President and advocated for the inclusion of low-income and first-generation students.
+He implemented a stipend program for student government which enabled all students to participate in campus activities without sacrificing work-study or other paying positions.
+He also volunteered for a local community foundation and worked as a QuestBridge summer intern during his time in college.